-On behalf of the Committee on Corrections of the New York City Bar Association, I write regarding the above-referenced proposed legislation, which would make a teacher's conviction for any "qualifying criminal offense in the past five years and since being appointed" a dispositive ground for lay-off priority.
-In the Committee's view, this proposed legislation is at odds with the due-process rights afforded teachers under the Regulations of the Commissioner of Education and the public-policy aims of New York Correction Law Article 23-A1.
+The Committee on Corrections of the New York City Bar Association opposes provisions in the above mentioned legislation that would make a teacher's conviction for any "qualifying criminal offense in the past five years" a dispositive ground for lay-off priority.
+In the Committee's view, this proposed legislation is at odds with the due-process rights afforded teachers under the Regulations of the Commissioner of Education and the public-policy aims of New York Correction Law Article 23-A.